List of songs recorded by Demi Lovato

-American singer Demi Lovato has recorded materials for seven studio albums.
+American singer Demi Lovato has recorded materials for eight studio albums.
 Prior to launching her music career, Lovato starred in the Disney Channel musical television film Camp Rock, as well as the film's follow-up Camp Rock 2: The Final Jam.

 Once signed with Hollywood Records, Lovato released her debut pop rock single, "Get Back" from her debut studio album, Don't Forget which was released on September 23, 2008.
 "La La Land" was released as well.
 Her second studio album, Here We Go Again was released on July 21, 2009.
 The lead single of the same title was released on June 23, 2009 and the second single, "Remember December" was released on January 18, 2010.
 She released her third album, Unbroken in September 2011.
 The album's lead single, "Skyscraper" was released on July 12, 2011.
 The following single, "Give Your Heart a Break" was released on January 23, 2012.
 Her fourth album, Demi was released on May 14, 2013.
 The lead-single of the album, "Heart Attack" was released on February 25, 2013.
 The album features the singles "Made in the USA", "Neon Lights" and "Really Don't Care".